JJ/hoborg/text/text.md

 hard not to return.
 And this was starting to look like a situation in which I would have to fight my way out.

 So to avoid their gaze I started to look around.
-In the walls of the office hanged posters of annnoucements and features.
+In the walls of the office hanged posters of announcements and features.
 "The Mighty Mechanical Man" featured what looked like a guy sheathed in gold foil lifting an elephant.
 "The Human Radio Receiver" was on another poster, dressed like a sailor for no reason and with a